Registration of third country auditors in the Czech Republic

 Article 46 of the Audit Directive (Article 48 of the Czech Act on Auditors) allows Member States to derogate from these requirements where the third country audit entity is subject to a system of public oversight, inspections and investigations which the European Commission has recognised as equivalent, or where the third country audit entity is within transitional arrangements adopted by the European Commission.

 Deciding on equivalence is a matter for the European Commission and Member States.
-By the Commission Decision 2011/30/EU of 19 January 2011, the public oversight, quality assurance, investigation and penalty systems for auditors in the following third countries are considered equivalent to Member States in relation to audits for financial years starting from 2 July 2010: Australia, Canada, China, Croatia, Japan, Singapore, South Africa, South Korea, Switzerland and USA (limited only until 31 July 2013).
+By the Commission Decision 2011/30/EU of 19 January 2011, updated by subsequent Commission Decisions 2013/288/EU, 2016/1223/EU and 2016/1155/EU, the public oversight, quality assurance, investigation and penalty systems for auditors in the following third countries are considered equivalent to Member States: Australia, Canada, China, Japan, Abu Dhabi, Brazil, Dubai International Financial Centre, Guernsey, Mauritius, Indonesia, Turkey, Singapore, South Africa, South Korea, Switzerland, USA (equivalence will cease to apply on 31 July 2022), Isle of Man, Jersey, Malaysia, Taiwan, New Zealand and Thailand.

 EU auditor oversight bodies, with the support of the European Commission, recognise the importance of putting in place practical arrangements for third country audit firms that are not over-burdensome and reflect as far as possible a common approach across the EU.
 To this end, the members of the European Group of Auditors' Oversight Bodies (EGAOB) have worked together with the objective that third country audit entities will be able to use application forms and guidance material that is as similar as national regulatory systems permit.
 Therefore, the application forms and guidance material for registration in the Czech Republic follow as closely as possible the common material agreed amongst Member states within the EGAOB.
 A third country audit entity that needs to register in more than one Member State will still have to apply separately for each registration but the form of application should in most respects be similar.